ajhenley/gitbook/what_if.md

 ```

 ####Your assignment
 Write a program to accept an integer from the user.
-The program should print the integer or  'Fizz','Buzz' or 'FizzBuzz' as indicated by the rules below:
-    For numbers 1 through 100,
-    if the number is divisible by 3 print Fizz;
-    if the number is divisible by 5 print Buzz;
-    if the number is divisible by 3 and 5 (15) print FizzBuzz;
-    else, print the number.
+The program should print the integer or  'Fizz','Buzz' or 'FizzBuzz'.
+For numbers 1 through 100, if the number is divisible by 3 print Fizz.
+If the number is divisible by 5 print Buzz.
+If the number is divisible by both 3 and 5 (15) print FizzBuzz.
+Otherwise print the number.